|Elliott Sound Products||Bucking Transformers|

 What is commonly overlooked when auto transformers are specified, is that the requirements are actually almost the same as for a bucking transformer.
 As a result, there is no reason not to connect your bucking tranny as an autotransformer.
 This means the normal thin primary wire for the majority of the winding, and thick secondary wire only for the high current part of the winding.
 Current in the lower section of the winding is reduced to 775mA for the 240V version.
 From this, we can do a bit of lateral thinking and reconfigure the bucking transformer so that it works properly.
 This increases the output voltage by a small amount - it will be of no consequence in most cases.
 This is just as cheap and effective as the bucking transformer shown above, but is slightly more efficient.

 You won't see this arrangement described very often (if at all), but it is a far better solution.
-In Figure 4, I have simply rewired the circuit as an autotransformer.
-The transformer is exactly the same.
+In Figure 4, I have simply rewired the circuit as an autotransformer, and the equivalent circuit shows that this is indeed the case.
+The transformer is exactly the same as used in previous examples.
 The incoming mains connects across the entire winding ... the primary in series with the secondary, wired in phase.
 The output voltage is taken from the tap - this is identical in every way to a normal autotransformer connection.
 The output voltage is fractionally higher than with the bucking configuration - the 240V version gives 221.5V RMS output (110.75V RMS for the 120V version).
 Again, double check all winding polarities before connecting to any equipment.

 You can also push this version a little harder than a traditional bucking transformer.
 The normal output current (based on our initial criteria) is 10A at 220V, but with the arrangement shown in Figure 4 you can have an output current of about 10.8A (a total of 2,400VA) without exceeding the transformer's secondary current rating.
 That's because the currents are subtracted within the winding itself, because of the transformer action.
 The main primary runs at a current of about 835mA at the maximum output of 2.4kVA.